Sweden's first LGBT retirement home - a model for rainbow ageing?

 Lundstedt, a 75-year old former flight attendant, was the first person to put his name down when Fallman first advertised the home.

-“I thought maybe that’s something for me,” said Lundstedt, sitting at his kitchen table with a traditional wooden horse painted with rainbow colors, little flower pots and bowls of sweets.
+“I thought maybe that’s something for me,” said Lundstedt, sitting at his kitchen table with a traditional wooden horse painted with rainbow colours, little flower pots and bowls of sweets.

 “I came here and looked at it from the outside and it appealed very much to me.”